Do you want to work abroad? Then maybe you were…

 Choose a resume format and style

 Picking the right format and style for your resume depends on two things: what job position you are applying for and what amount of experience you have.
+This will also help you imagine how to write a resume that fits your needs.
 There are three basic resume formats:

 - Reverse-Chronological format